joseph-flinn/site/frontend/posts/retro-failure-effective-feedback.md

 ## Gratitude

-I am grateful for learning that active listening with curiosity is the "secret" to cultivating psychological safety which is necessary for setting effective expectations.
+I am grateful for learning that active listening with curiosity is the "secret" to cultivating psychological safety, which is necessary for setting effective expectations.
 Leaders will make mistakes and poor expectations will be set.
 However, through psychological safety and a continuous feedback culture, feedback can flow both ways.
 Direct reports will be more willing to receive feedback and there is a place for the leader to receive feedback for their own personal learning.